gpozzetti/dummy_user_model/README.md

  It is better to keep things simpler, shorter and more approachable so I would at least decouple the script in between data models, routes , app code.

  - I noticed in the main entry point of the script that a call to a potential factory for the app has been commented.
 I do not really know why this app does not use a factory while it would make it more configurable and easy to extend as a good practice.

+ - For the datasystem, direct execution is used.
+SQLAlchemy is normally recommended with the ORM (using Sessions).
+Flask-SqlAlchemy makes this even easier.

  Frontend
  --------